matter-labs/zksync-docs/content/10.quick-start/_upgrading/_transparent_proxy_contract_upgradability.md

 ---
-title: Transparent Proxy Contract Upgradeability
+title: Transparent Upgradeable Proxy Contract
 ---

-### What is a transparent upgradeable contract?
+### What is a transparent upgradeable proxy contract?
-Transparent Upgradeable Contracts utilize the proxy pattern to facilitate post-deployment logic updates while preventing accidental function collisions.
+Transparent upgradeable contracts utilize the proxy pattern to facilitate post-deployment logic updates while preventing accidental function collisions.
 They consist of:

 1. **Proxy Contract**: Manages storage, balance, and delegates calls to the logic contract,